40 vs 9mm For Concealed Carry

 The 9mm was developed from the 7.65x21mm round (aka .30 Luger) by Georg Luger around the dawn of the 20th century by necking the case up to a .355-inch diameter (9mm) projectile to give it more "oomph."

 So, what's good about 9mm?
-It's easy to shoot in terms of recoil and accuracy, so just about anyone can use a 9mm pistol - even a compact or subcompact - without too many issues and get competent relatively easily.
+It's easy to shoot in terms of recoil and accurate, so just about anyone can use a 9mm pistol - even a compact or subcompact - without too many issues and get competent relatively easily.
 Loaded properly, with a good hollow point, it's quite effective on hostile personnel.

 However, what made the .40 a more viable alternative back in the day was that 9mm hollow points didn't have a good track record in terms of terminal performance, including in the 1986 Miami shootout.
 The revised FBI ballistic trials that started a year or two later confirmed as much.

 That said, the quality of 9mm ammunition has caught up considerably.
-In fact, many 9mm loads equal or exceed that of .40 in terms of performance but also shootability these days, which is why the FBI dumped the .40 a couple years ago in favor of Glock 9mm pistols as their main duty weapon.
+In fact, many 9mm loads equal or exceed that of .40 in terms of performance but also shootability these days, which is why the FBI dumped the .40 a couple years ago in favor of pistols as their main duty weapon.

 9mm vs 40: Wear And Tear